Saigona/aNGULAR8-SPRINGBOOT2-CRUD-APp/README.md

 # Known to work on

 - Ubuntu 21.10
 - macOS - ffmpeg libraries installed via Hombrew.
-Not validated recently; suspect a bunch of work to
+Not validated recently; suspect a bunch of work to be done.

+# System requirements

+- Probably > 2 gigabytes of free memory?